-The NC will, from time to time, review and monitor the Board selection process and its progress to ensure that the objectives of the Board Diversity Policy are met.
+The NC will, from time to time, review the Board selection process and its progress in meeting the objectives of the Board Diversity Policy.
 The Company will put in place processes to identify and appoint new Board members through the use of external consultants, if necessary, and expand the scope of its search for appropriate candidates by going beyond the Board's existing network of contacts and will strive to ensure that any brief to external consultants to search for candidates for appointment to the Board will include a requirement to present candidates who meet the Company's diversity criteria.